syncfusion-content/wpf-docs/wpf/Ribbon/Backstage.md

 ## Add BackStageCommandButton

-`BackStageCommandButton` added to BackStage as BackStage Element.
+The `BackStageCommandButton` can be added to BackStage as BackStage Element.
 Here four BackStageCommandButtons are added with `Header` property value as "Save", "SaveAttachments", "Options" and "Exit".

 {% tabs %}